Fee Assistance Program FAQs

 In addition, you are eligible for the Fee Assistance Program if prior to completing your Fee Assistance Program application you have a permanent U.S. address.

-• Be preparing to apply for residency.
+• Not preparing to apply for residency.

 If you are a Canadian MCAT examinee, please see the Fee Assistance Program for Canadian Examinees for more information.